Master of Education (Research)

 In 2019, Southern Cross University’s education courses were ranked among the Top 400 of universities worldwide by The Times Higher Education University Rankings.

-Academic staff in the School of Education can provide supervision for various discipline areas.
+Academic staff in the Faculty of Education can provide supervision for various discipline areas.
 Please search for a supervisor on our Find a Supervisor page.

 A Masters by Thesis work must show evidence of competence in research and scholarship including: